awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities-10dlc.md

 To get started with 10DLC, first use Amazon Pinpoint to register for 10DLC:

-1. Register your company with [The Campaign Registry](https://www.campaignregistry.com), a third\-party information hub that facilitates 10DLC messaging\.
+1. Register your company using the [Amazon Pinpoint console](https://console.aws.amazon.com/pinpoint/)\.
+Once you successfully complete your registration with Amazon Pinpoint, you can start registering 10DLC campaigns\.

-   Registration is typically instantaneous unless The Campaign Registry requires more information\.

    For more information, see [Registering a company](https://docs.aws.amazon.com/pinpoint/latest/userguide/settings-register-company.html) in the *Amazon Pinpoint User Guide*\.
 **Note**